cosmos/developer-portal/academy/2-cosmos-concepts/7-multistore-keepers.md

 **Other storage elements**

-How do you pick a value for the `Index` in `storedGame`?
+If your users cannot choose a new game's index, how do you pick a value for the `Index` in `storedGame`?
 A viable idea is to keep a counter in storage for the next game.
 Unlike `StoredGame`, which is saved as a map, this `SystemInfo` object has to be at a unique location in the storage.
 <br/><br/>
 First define the object: